 permanent is equivalent to 301 redirect and you can use temporary instead for 302 redirect.

-3. Restart Apache for the changes to take effect.
+3. Restart Apache to apply the changes.

 Discuss the article: